by West Coast Dental

 In addition to following a healthy night routine for good oral health, it’s important to see your dentist regularly.
 Routine visits are the best way to catch small issues before they turn into expensive, painful problems.
 At West Coast Dental, we are here to help you maintain healthy teeth and gums.

-If you are due for a dental appointment, please call us at 888-329-8111.
+If you are due for a dental appointment, please call us at 888-329-8111 or book an appointment online.
 With a number of locations available, you can schedule your appointment at the clinic that is most convenient for you.
-If you prefer to book your appointment online, our patient portal enables you to make your appointment quickly and easily — any time of the day or night.

 Colgate – How to Brush Your Teeth Properly